ibm-cloud-docs/assistant/intents.md

     ![Screen capture of testing intents](images/test_intents.png)

-1. If the system did not recognize the correct intent, you can correct it.
+1. If the system does not recognize the correct intent, you can correct it.
 To correct the recognized intent, select the displayed intent and then select the correct intent from the list.
 After your correction is submitted, the system automatically retrains itself to incorporate the new data.

     ![Screen capture of correcting a recognized intent](images/correct_intent.png)

 1. If the input is unrelated to your application, you can indicate that.
-Select the displayed intent and choose **Mark as irrelevant**.
+Select the displayed intent, and then click **Mark as irrelevant**.

     ![Mark as irrelevant screen capture](images/irrelevant.png)